I received a apples from Stemilt Growers as compensation for this post. All text and opinions are my own.

 There isn’t a store-bought applesauce that comes close to homemade.
 I was desperate for homemade but can’t seem to find to the time to watch the stove while it cooks the old fashioned way.
 It also seems incredibly tedious to peel 3 pounds of apples.
 I love that this recipe means that I can have homemade applesauce without peeling apples and without worrying about setting the house on fire because I forgot I was making applesauce on the stovetop.

 I don’t know why anyone would add a sweetener to applesauce.
 When you use the freshest apples that are in season, they don’t need any.
 I just like to add a few spices to compliment the sweetness.

 I ended up turning some of the sauce into baby food.
 If you want to do that, then either use a high-speed blender to ensure that it’s completely smooth or peel the apples.
 The peel can be a choking hazard for young children and babies.

-6 medium Apples (about 3 pounds), peeled if desired, and chopped
+- 6 Apples about 3 pounds, peeled if desired, and chopped

 - 1/3 cup Water

 - 1 teaspoon Cinnamon